$395 | 8 Weeks

 Where to find ideas; sorting through ideas to find the best ones; story starters; how you start your stories; whether to write fiction or nonfiction; crafting your theme so as to focus your story.

-Assignment: To come up with five ideas and explore those ideas, using a list of criteria to be provided.
+Assignment: To come up with one to three ideas and explore those ideas, using a list of criteria to be provided.

 Week Two: Structuring the Plot and Scenes /Creating the Setting